MeowFack/-----/_pages/presskit.md

 - **Multiple Windows**
 Support for multiple windows on iPadOS, for more powerful library management on iPad.

+- **Improved List Management**
+An improved and redesigned screen for management of custom book lists.

 - **Reading List Pro**
 Introduces a one-time purchase to unlock certain Pro features.
 All functionality prior to v2.0 will remain free, without limits.